akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/json.md

 @@@

-Now that we've examined the example app thoroughly, let's test a few the remaining use cases.
+Now that we've examined the example app thoroughly, let's test a few remaining use cases.